strongbugman/apiman/README.md

     ...
 ```

-(for starlette, call `await req.json()` first to load json data)
+(for sync code, call `apiman.validate_request(req)`)

-This method will find this request's OpenAPI specification and request params(query, path, cookie, header, json body) then validate it, we can get validate req params by origin way or raise Exceptoin(by [jsonschema_rs](https://github.com/Stranger6667/jsonschema-rs/tree/master/bindings/python))
+This method will find this request's OpenAPI specification and request params(query, path, cookie, header, body) then validate it, we can assess validated req params by origin way or raise validation exception.(by [jsonschema_rs](https://github.com/Stranger6667/jsonschema-rs/tree/master/bindings/python))

 ### limit

 #### type limit

-All request params type is **origin type**, so query/header/cookie params is always **string**, we should define this params type to string or we will get Exception(flask's path params can be int original).
+All request params type is **origin type**, so query/header/cookie params is always **string**, we should define this params type to string or we will get validation Exception(eg, flask's path params can be int type original).

-But if we want some integer param for string type you can set regex `pattern` in specification, eg:
+But if we want some integer param for string type, set regex `pattern` in specification, eg:

 ```yml
 id: